CatoTheYounger97/vitaDB_themes/README.md

 ### Font
 - Rename your TFF file `font.tff`
-- place in `ux0:data/vitaDB/` with rest of theme components

 ### Editing UI Colours
 - Edit UI colours in the theme.ini located in `ux0:data/vitaDB/`